MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 ### Using multiple provisioning profiles

-Currently there's no support of multiple provisioning profiles for Xcode task (for example for iOS App Extension).
+Currently there's no support of multiple provisioning profiles for the Xcode task (for example for iOS App Extension).
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->